TheScorched/json/README.md

 # the WHY
 As a Splunk engineer I deal with different data formats.
 I wanted to consolidate all of my JSON scripts into one repo.
-Please enjoy and let me know how I can imporve my coding skills.
+Please enjoy and let me know how I can improve my coding skills.
 Cheers.